vdbrink/vdbrink.github.io/esphome/co2_scd40.md

 ```
 ### Dashboard Graphic

-To show the history of the last 6 hours, you can use the history-graph-card (or a line-card for a rawer version).
+To show the history of the last 6 hours, you can use the history graph card, or a line card for a simpler version.

 <img src="images_co2/home_assistant_co2_history_graph_base.png" alt="CO2 value for the last 6 hours" width="500px"/>

-The corresponding dashboard yaml code.
+The corresponding dashboard YAML code:
 ```yaml
 # Sourcecode by vdbrink.github.io
 # Dashboard card code